Exclusive: Belgium's UCB explores sale of generics unit Kremers Urban - sources

-NEW YORK Belgian pharmaceutical company UCB (UCB.BR) is exploring a sale of its Kremers Urban Pharmaceuticals Inc division, a U.S. speciality generics business that could fetch as much as $2 billion (£1.18 billion), according to people familiar with the matter.
+NEW YORK Belgian pharmaceutical company UCB (UCB.BR) is exploring a sale of its Kremers Urban Pharmaceuticals Inc division, a U.S. specialty generics business that could fetch as much as $2 billion, according to people familiar with the matter.

 UCB is just the latest drug company looking to shed non-core businesses.
 Other companies that are exploring similar sales include GlaxoSmithKline Plc (GSK.L), Sanofi SA (SASY.PA) and Merck & Co Inc (MRK.N).